heidihuang-wav/quartz/content/Real talk - interesting conversation questions.md

 15. What are three personal qualities you love most about yourself?
 16. What are you currently worrying about, if anything?
 What could happen to make you stop worrying about it?
 17. What energizes you?
 What drains you?

-## Level 3: the midnight zone 🐙
-> even more personal insights
 18. What’s the most illegal act you’ve ever done and are comfortable sharing?
 19. What character trait instantly makes you respect someone?
 20. What’s the biggest fight you’ve gotten into, and what was it about?